 significant burden on the patient and the family to complete study visits.
-For From a clinical research example, let's say you have a pediatric patient with DIPG perspective, the most (diffuse intrinsic pontine glioma), a highly aggressive and important factor is hard-to-treat brain tumor.
-Very finding the patients. specific hospitals are treating and researching this, so the patient is potentially going to One of the biggest issues be traveling long distances for treatment.
-DIPG patients are for rare disease families is severely compromised in terms getting a diagnosis. of needing special equipment just to be able to sustain the think in terms of an ethical perspective; we have to think in terms of patient need.
+For example, let's say you have a pediatric patient with DIPG (diffuse intrinsic pontine glioma), a highly aggressive and hard-to-treat brain tumor.
+Very specific hospitals are treating and researching this, so the patient is potentially going to be traveling long distances for treatment.
+DIPG patients are severely compromised in terms of needing special equipment iust to be able to sustain the travel to the visit.
+We have to think in terms of an ethical perspective; we have to think in terms of patient need.
 We must look at the burden on the patient and their care circle to establish what we can do to offset that burden.

 In clinical research, the potential for patient services like travel support and reimbursement to be perceived as coercion is serious.
 In the rare disease space, this should be a very different conversation from a regulatory perspective, because the burden on these patients to actually complete their visits is different from the burden of many other therapeutic areas.
-In most cases these patients will require more extensive travel support (or Patient Navigator support where they're receiving white-alove, customized service) or more offset of financial burden just by the nature of their disease process and the location of the clinical research facility.
+In most cases these patients will require more extensive travel support (or Patient Navigator support where they're receiving white-glove, customized service) or more offset of financial burden just by the nature of their disease process and the location of the clinical research facility.